N3developertoolkit/neo-worknet/README.md

 An example command looks like this: `neosh neo-worknet storage get 0x5423fc51fea5ac443759323bbbccdc922cd3311c 0x17F9075AE0136F96FA4EE537CE667989A88DE65A1C31373031`

-2. In addition to handling connections to the network, NEO shell can also invoke smart contracts on behave of the commands.
+2. In addition to handling connections to the network, NEO shell can also invoke smart contracts on behalf of the commands.
 This is done by adding the `invokeContract` and `safe` parameters to the extension.
 The `invokeContract` parameter is used to indicate that the command will invoke a smart contract.
 The `safe` parameter is used to indicate that the command will not change the state of the blockchain.
 The following is an example of a `~/.neo/extensions.json` file that adds all `nft` commands to the shell.
 The `nft` command has two commands that can be invoked.
 The `transfer` command will change the state of the blockchain.
 The `ownerOf` command will not change the state of the blockchain.

 ```json
 [